Thomasdezeeuw/stored/README.md

-# Coeus
+# Store*d*

-Coeus is a distributed immutable value store.
-Coeus is not a key-value store, as the key isn't the decided by the user but by the checksum of the stored value.
+Store*d* (pronounced store-daemon, or just stored) is a distributed immutable value store.
+Stored is not a key-value store, as the key isn't the decided by the user but by the checksum of the stored value.

 It supports three operations: storing, retrieving and removing values.
 As the key of a value is its checksum it not possible to modify values.
 If a value needs to be modified a new value simply needs to stored and the new key used.
 The client can validate the correct delivery of the value by using the returned key.
-They values themselves are unchanged by Coeus and are seen as binary blobs.
+They values themselves are unchanged by Stored and are seen as binary blobs.

 ## Operations

-Coeus supports three operations; storing values, reading values and removing values.
+Stored supports three operations; storing values, reading values and removing values.
 But first we need to start the server.